inclusivenaming/website/content/word-list.md

 **Proposed alternatives:**

 These recommendations are broken into two groups.
+The preferred group does not use a new metaphor while the also acceptable group does.
 We recommend choosing an alternative that does not replace one metaphor with another, but understand that some projects may feel that Leader/follower or Parent/child communicates best.

 Preferred: